KazBrekker1/15112-FinalProject-smart-2048-game-/README.md

    just like the medium mood but with a bigger number of moves the computer can see.

 * the libraries
-# I might include more libraries or change all of them, but these are the libraries that I will use until now
+note : I might include more libraries or change all of them, but these are the libraries that I will use until now
 - Tkinter
 - random